 When you arrive in Siem Reap you will see the latest chapter of Cambodian history being written.
 New hotels abound in an effort to support the curiosity of travelers eager to visit the magnificent temples of Angkor that have been, in recent decades, virtually unreachable.
 With years of territorial wars in Southeast Asia, bombing by the United States, and still more years of a brutal civil war, Cambodia has suffered greatly.
 What remains now is the task of continued rebuilding, and reacquainting foreign visitors with the wonders of the powerful ancient Khmer culture.

 Angkor Wat is widely considered one of the world’s greatest architectural masterpieces.
 The Angkor complex includes 70 ruins in an area of nearly 80 square miles.
 Declared a World Heritage site by UNESCO in 1992, a number of organizations have been at work to restore what has been destroyed, and replicate what has been stolen.
-You will find different temples in differing states of repair.
+You will encounter temples in differing states of repair.
 Inevitably you will find yourself moved by what you see and hear: the history carved in stone, and the stories told by the Khmer people.

 DAY 11

-Fly to Siem Reap.
-Introduction to Angkor: Phnom Bakeng
+Fly to Siem Reap; Introduction to Angkor

 Walking - moderate, uphill, 1-2 hours.

-In the afternoon, eager to see the jewel of Indochina, we take a short drive to Angkor.
-For our first day’s exploration, we go to the place where we can best take in the view of the entire area: Phnom Bakheng, sitting on top of a two-hundred foot hill.
-Dating back to either the 9th or early 10th century, this temple offers incredible views over Angkor Wat to the southeast, and of the sunset over the countryside to the west.
-This introduction to Angkor should ensure that we wake early tomorrow anxious for a full day of exploration.
+To complete our first day’s exploration, we go to the place where we can best take in the view of the entire area: Phnom Bakheng, sitting on top of a two-hundred foot hill.
+The moderately strenuous climb is worth the effort; dating back to either the 9th or early 10th century, this temple offers incredible views over Angkor Wat to the southeast, and of the sunset over the countryside to the west.
+This introduction to Angkor ensures that we will wake early tomorrow eager for a full day of exploration.

 We enjoy a relaxed dinner at our hotel, and then retire in comfort after a day of travel.